pgeu/pgeu-system/docs/invoices/payment.md

 for how to download the correct format file from the specific bank provider.

+When files are loaded manually, either through dedicated file uploaders or through [generic](#genericmanaged) managed bank accounts, files should be uploaded at reasonably regular intervals and always contains dates that overlap by a few days (to make sure not to miss transactions across date boundaries).

+### Generic managed bank accounts <a name="genericmanaged"></a>

+For bank accounts that do not provide API or other automated access to the transaction list, but do allow for downloading of transaction lists in some form of structured format (such as CSV files), there is functionality for *generic managed bank accounts*.
+These accounts have an input file format definition in json (stored in *util/payment/fileproviders/* or stored manually on the payment method definition).

 ### Managed bank accounts and invoices

 If the invoice payment reference (as calculated and printed on the